-Six months ago, staff began complaining about coming on shift after Janine because her documentation and handover reports often lacked the detail necessary for staff to get a full picture of a patient's status.
+Six months ago, staff began complaining about coming on shift after Janine because her documentation and handover reports often lacked the detail necessary for staff to get a full picture of a client's status.

 During the employer review that followed, Karen clarified expectations and explored contributory factors with Janine.
 She then met with Janine and reviewed documentation policies, provided additional resources and requested Janine develop a learning plan with the clinical nurse educator.
 She also put limits on Janine's practice for the next four weeks, requiring her to work under supervision and have her documentation reviewed.